andersonaddo/spotify-for-bike-token-server/README.md

 An node server capable of swapping and refreshing tokens provided by Spotify API.

-I took this straight from [here](https://github.com/cjam/react-native-spotify-remote/tree/7f688a211080ee5d4cd302df3a478e40441c3cad/example-server)
+I took this straight from [here](https://github.com/cjam/react-native-spotify-remote/tree/7f688a211080ee5d4cd302df3a478e40441c3cad/example-server) to be used with [this app](https://github.com/andersonaddo/spotify-for-bike-app).

-Deployed on Heroku.
+I deployed this on Heroku.
 Some pages that might benefit you:
 - https://devcenter.heroku.com/articles/getting-started-with-nodejs
 - https://devcenter.heroku.com/articles/deploying-nodejs